sbalasa/brightedge/Design.md

 2. **Middleware and Extensions Support**: Scrapy supports a large number of middlewares and extensions, and allows the development of custom ones.

-3. **Handling of Request/Responses**: Scrapy handles the requests and responses in a very organized way, allowing you to apply pre-processing steps on the responses and handle different error codes without breaking the spider.
+3. **Handling of Request/Responses**: Scrapy handles the requests and responses in a very organized way, allowing us to apply pre-processing steps on the responses and handle different error codes without breaking the spider.

-4. **Item Pipelines**: Scrapy provides the ability to write pipelines, where you can manipulate the data, validate it, and even store it in any storage system (Database, File, Cloud Storage etc.).
+4. **Item Pipelines**: Scrapy provides the ability to write pipelines, where we can manipulate the data, validate it, and even store it in any storage system (Database, File, Cloud Storage etc.).

 5. **Built-in Support for Selecting and Extracting Data**: Scrapy comes with built-in support for selecting and extracting data from sources either by XPath or CSS expressions.